 - 1. Determine the pipe material and calculate the total weight per metre. - 2.
 What is the medium (fluid) to be carried within the pipe material? - 3.
 What applied forces are applicable to the services?
-These include thrust loads of bends and - pump pressure including startup pressure,
+These include thrust loads of bends and - These include thrust loads of bends and pump pressure including startup pressure,

 - any vibration likely to occur during pump startup and expected expansion and contraction. - 4.
 1,2 and 3 = the combined total weight per metre. - 5.
-Calculate the total weight per metre by the number of pipe metres between the pipe brackets/clamps to determine the total weight being applied to each clamp. - 6.
-Consult the relevant installation requirements AS/NZS 3500, AS 2419 and AS 2441 Plumbing and Fire Codes. - 7.
+Calculate the total weight per metre by the number of pipe metres between the pipe brackets/clamps to determine the total weight being applied to each clamp. - Consult the relevant installation requirements AS/NZS 3500, AS 2419 and AS 2441 Plumbing and Fire Codes. - 7.
 Select a pipe clamp with adequate load rating to support the weight calculated in Point 5.